INSIGHTi

 Increasing Domestic Capacity

-The Biden Administration’s new DPA actions also appear to emphasize reshoring elements of the public
+The Biden Administration’s new DPA actions also appear to emphasize reshoring elements of t

 supplies may be necessary to meet demand.